 Will Lookback perform a system scan with specific software (tenable, etc.) for a customer, or allow them to do so?

 Do you have a security policy?

-Is it published internally so as to be available for reference and use?
+- published internally and available for reference and use

 Does your organization have a CISO?

-Is the CISO responsible for ensuring compliance with security policies?
+Yes, they are responsible for ensuring compliance with security policies.

 Are all constituents required, upon hire, to sign a Code of Ethics or any agreement(s) that require non-disclosure and preservation of confidentiality?

 Do you perform background checks on your employees who have access to client data?